ccp4/DUI2/README.md

        dui_client url=http://...[URL of the server]

-## Option 2, Installation everything with conda and git
+## Option 2, Installation of everything (including Dials) with conda and git

 This assumes you have already installed an Anaconda package manger like `miniconda` and have a BASH shell active with the `conda` command enabled.
-If you have already installed some package, like for example `git` you may skip the step where you install it.
+If you have already installed one of the packages, like for example `git` you may skip the step where you install it.

 First update `conda`: